lNawaF/Whowas/README.md

 # Whowas
-Search for vandals or vandals of data on your server
+Hunt down vandals and criminals on your MTA server Every time I copy someone's data there is a database registered with the administrator who copied it You can cancel this database